Soetnowzen/SmartPower/doc/post_mortem/andreasarvidsson.markdown

 I have never worked on a larger project with someone else, so learning about scrum has been low priority for me until now.
 It has proven to be a very neat workflow, although it could perhaps have been executed better if we had more experience with using it though.
 I can't really say anything about efficiency, since this is the only method I am familiar with.
 I can't imagine the project would've been better off using another method though.

 #### Advantage
-Using agile development methods like SCRUM gives you alot of flexibility while having the customer in focus.
-By mainly developing features that the user wants (that answers user stories), the finshed product will be done sooner and with more user-oriented features.
-All developers are kept up-to-date when attending the meetings; this provides a greater understanding of the project and where it's heading.
+Using agile development methods like Scrum gives you a lot of flexibility while having the customer in focus.
+By mainly developing features that the user wants (that answers user stories), the finished product will be done sooner and with more user-oriented features.
+All developers are kept up-to-date when attending the meetings; this provides a greater understanding of the project and where it's heading, which is always nice of course.

 #### Disadvantage
 Scrum obviously requires some extra resources to be successfully executed, not only because of the regular meetings but also since testing is involved at every step.
 Also, it can be difficult to organize the project if the goals are not clear and concise, and since new goals and user stories are introduced all the time, the project might never even get finished.